Justin Rigali: Vatican Secretariat

 Rigali began his service in the English section of the Secretariat of State on November 25, 1964.
 From September 1966 to February 1970, he served as secretary of the Apostolic Nunciature to Madagascar.
 The Vatican named Rigali as a papal chamberlain on July 11, 1967.
 On February 11, 1970, Rigali became director of the English section of the Secretariat of State.
 He also served as the English translator for Pope Paul VI, accompanying him on several international trips.

 During his service at the Secretariat of State, Rigali also served as a chaplain at a Carmelite monastery and as a professor at the Pontifical Ecclesiastical Academy.
 He accompanied Pope John Paul II on several international trips, including his 1979 and 1987 visits to the United States.
-The Vatican elevated Rigali to a prelate of honor on April 19, 1980, and hw was appointed a magistral chaplain in the Order of the Knights of Malta on October 25, 1984.
+The Vatican elevated Rigali to a prelate of honor on April 19, 1980, and he was appointed a magistral chaplain in the Order of the Knights of Malta on October 25, 1984.